Winner: Advancing International Rail TravelBranchBranchWinner2024 Global Recognition AwardGlobal Recognition Award*

 What are the main train connections to and from Vientiane?

-Vientiane connects with Vang Vieng in around 1h, Luang Prabang in around 2h, Oudomxay in about 2h40m, and Boten near the China border in roughly 3h30m to 4h by Laos-China Railway services.
-International trains link Vientiane with Kunming South in around 10h.
-Cross-border rail services via Khamsavath link Vientiane with Nong Khai in under 1h and Bangkok in roughly 11h.
+Vientiane connects with Vang Vieng in around 1 hour, Luang Prabang in around 2 hours, Muang Xay in around 3 hours, and Boten in roughly 3h30m to 4h on Laos-China Railway services.
+International trains link Vientiane with Kunming South in about 10h30m.
+Khamsavath Station connects with Nong Khai in about 30m and Bangkok in roughly 11h to 12h on Thai rail services.

 Can I buy Vientiane train tickets at the last minute?

-Last-minute Vientiane tickets can be limited on Laos-China Railway services, especially for Vang Vieng and Luang Prabang departures on weekends and holidays.
-Cross-border trains to Thailand can also fill during Lao New Year, Chinese New Year, Songkran, and year-end travel.
-Rail Monsters accepts Vientiane train bookings 6 to 12 months ahead of travel, so early booking is useful for popular dates.
+Last-minute Vientiane train tickets may be available, but assigned seats on Laos-China Railway services and berths on Thailand trains can sell out during Lao New Year, Chinese New Year, Thai holidays, and winter weekends.
+Rail Monsters accepts Vientiane train bookings 6 to 12 months ahead of travel, so early booking is recommended for cross-border trips and peak travel dates.

 Learn more information at our